Find food that fits your pet’s needs

 Cat Eye Care

-If your cat is showing any signs of eye problems, it's important that she visit a vet right away.
+If your cat is showing any signs of eye problems, it's important that you take them to a vet right away.
 Because various conditions share so many symptoms, it's impossible to diagnose eye problems correctly without an examination.
 Trying to guess what the problem is or waiting to see if it will clear up on its own wastes time that could be crucial to saving your cat's eye if the condition turns out to be serious.

 Regardless of whether your cat shows any signs of eye problems, good cat eye care can help prevent such problems from developing in the first place.
-Feeding your cat a high quality meat-based cat food, staying up-to-date on vaccinations, keeping her indoors and limiting her exposure to strange cats who might be contagious can all go a long way toward protecting your cat's eyes—not to mention her overall health and quality of life.
+Feeding your cat a high quality meat-based cat food, staying up-to-date on vaccinations, keeping them indoors and limiting their exposure to strange cats who might be contagious can all go a long way toward protecting your cat's eyes—not to mention their overall health and quality of life.

 Jean Marie Bauhaus